 Armed with a Masters in Architecture and Interior Design, Burdeny’s passion is evident in his work.
 His photography represents not only what is depicted but his personal experiences of these mystifying and brilliant locations.

 We agree with Matthew Witkovsky’s assessment of EXPO CHICAGO.
 The curator and chair of the Art Institute of Chicago’s photography department says EXPO feels less much commercial than other large fairs.

-Chicago collectors are very thoughtful and intentional in their acquisitions, a generalization that uniquely sets them apart art collectors across the world.
+Chicago collectors are very thoughtful and intentional in their acquisitions, a trait which uniquely sets them apart from art collectors across the world.
 A savvy Chicago art collector is eager to ignite and nurture trusting and confident relationships with galleries.

 By attending art fairs and maintaining our strong relationships with art galleries worldwide, Suzanne Lovell Inc. is well poised to offer our clients the finest works of art.
 EXPO CHICAGO 2017 was successful for not only for us and our clients, but was also an overall success for EXPO and the City of Chicago.